 1. The Breakers Mansion – This is kind of a no-brainer.
 You can’t spend an afternoon in Newport without visiting a Newport mansion.
 You can spend a full day hanging out here and a whole week visiting all the mansions.

 4. Cliff Walk – this is one of the most popular attractions to do here.
 The cliff walk is about 3.5 miles along the coast.
 There are some areas that are very easy to walk, others have more rocky areas.
-When we were there some parts were closed due to the damage of Sandy Storm.
-And we had a stroller which made it less accessible.
-However, if we were there for more than one day, this would have been something to tackle early in the morning when the kids have tons of energy and my three year old can be away from his precious limo (stroller) for more than one hour.
+When we were there, some parts were closed due to the damage to Sandy Storm.
+And we had a stroller, which made it less accessible.
+However, if we were there for more than one day, this would have been something to tackle early in the morning when the kids have tons of energy and my three-year-old can be away from his precious limo (stroller) for more than one hour.

-6. Ice Cream Train Tour – This is a new attraction and sounded fantastic.
+6. Newport ice cream train – This is a new attraction and sounded fantastic.
 And something that never came up on my search.
-When our itinerary arrived we had a choice to do either the Ice Cream Train tour or the trolley tour.
-Since most of my planning is revolved around what my kids will enjoy most and most importantly bathroom breaks or accessibility for my three year old, I decided the train idea was awesome.
+When our itinerary arrived, we had a choice to do either the Ice Cream Train tour or the trolley tour.
+Since most of my planning is revolved around what my kids will enjoy most and most importantly bathroom breaks or accessibility for my three-year-old, I decided the train idea was awesome.